mobven/momentum-appium-boilerplate/README.md

 ## Prepare for testing

-Put your generated Momentum scripts under scripts/momentum folder
+Put your generated Momentum scripts(Ask for details) under scripts/momentum folder

 ### Run the tests